Description of the website

-The vaccine safety section of the NCIRS website contains information on NSWISS (a specialist immunisation clinic and advice line), analysis and reporting of adverse events surveillance data in Australia, AusVaxSafety (active surveillance for adverse events following immunisation), and research studies being conducted by NCIRS into vaccine adverse events.
+The vaccine safety sections of the NCIRS website contain information on NSWISS (a specialist immunisation clinic and advice line), analysis and reporting of adverse events surveillance data in Australia, information on “types of adverse events following immunisation, AusVaxSafety (active surveillance for adverse events following immunisation) and research studies being conducted by NCIRS and the Paediatric Active Enhanced Disease Surveillance (PAEDS) network into vaccine adverse events.
 Other resources include fact sheets on vaccine preventable diseases and vaccine safety, an MMR decision aid for parents and a comprehensive list of publications produced by the Centre.
 The website also provides a description of the research groups within NCIRS.

 Website’s sponsorship policy

 Core funding for NCIRS activities is provided by the Australian and New South Wales governments.

 Additional funding for specific activities is obtained from other funding bodies such as the National Health and Medical Research Council (NHMRC).
 These bodies have no input into NCIRS publications or to our editorial policies.

 NCIRS is affiliated with The University of Sydney Children's Hospital Westmead Clinical School and School of Public Health.